Epididymo-orchitis

 Other immediate management

-- Advise no sexual contact for 7 days after treatment is completed
+- Advise no sexual contact for 7 days after treatment is commenced, or until the course is completed and symptoms resolved, whichever is later.

-- Advise no sex with partners from the last 6 months until the partners have been tested and treated if necessary
+- Advise no sex with partners from the last 6 months until the partners have been tested and treated if necessary.

-- Comprehensive STI testing may be appropriate, depending on the patient's sexual history
+- Comprehensive STI testing may be appropriate, depending on the patient’s sexual history.

-- Contact tracing
+- Contact tracing.

 - Provide patient with factsheet.